 Awards: 4 Pro Bowls, Comeback Player of the Year

 If we talk about polarizing players, perhaps no one will ever be as polarizing as Michael Vick.
-His numbers aren’t that impressive, and his rushing record was recently topped by Lamar Jackson, but this guy set the standard for the modern dual-threat quarterback.
+His numbers aren’t that impressive, and his rushing record was eventually topped by Lamar Jackson, but this guy set the standard for the modern dual-threat quarterback.

 Vick was the league’s finest entertainer during his prime.
 He could run and break tackles like Emmit Smith and had a cannon for an arm to create plays out of nowhere.
 We’ll never forgive him for ruining his promising career with that dogfighting scandal.
 He was the ultimate scrambler.